Kirito-Emo/Appunti-ACW/README.md

 Notes about the Antenna and Wireless Connections Course

 The macro-topics covered are:
-- Transmission Lines (TEM, Quarter-wave Line)
+- Transmission Lines
-- Antenna Fundamentals (Polarization, Radiation Pattern)
+- Antenna Fundamentals
+- Cantenna(s)